richRemer/propertize/README.md

 ```

 ### normalized
 Use the `normalized` function to normalize values before updating.
+The property
+will be enumerable.

 ```js
 var normalized = require("propertize").normalized,